Rat-hole mining: Bans

 As rat-hole mining involves working in dangerous conditions, causing environmental damage, and causes many accidents involving death and injuries, the technique is criticised and banned in many countries.
 Rat-hole mining is banned in India by National Green Tribunal.

 Notable incidents

 2021 incident near Rymbai

 On 21 January 2021 six miners died in an incident in a mineshaft in an area of rat-hole mines in the East Jaintia Hills district of Meghalaya.

 Uttarakhand rescue

-In late 2023 rat-hole miners were instrumental in the rescue of 41 workers who were trapped for 17 days after the road tunnel in Uttarakhand that they were digging collapsed.
+In late 2023, rat-hole miners were instrumental in the rescue of 41 workers who were trapped for 17 days after the road tunnel in Uttarakhand that they were digging collapsed.

 2025 Assam incident

-In January 2025, miners became trapped underground in an illegal rat-hole mine in the Dima Hasao district of Assam, which as of 27 January 2025, has resulted in 4 deaths.
+In January 2025, miners became trapped underground in an illegal rat-hole mine in the Dima Hasao district of Assam, which resulted in at least 9 confirmed deaths.